 Found in 201 Collections and/or Records:

 Literatures & Cultures Librarian Katrina Spencer engages members of the community who trace their origins to the broad black diaspora(s) of the world.
-Here, Spencer interview Marquise Adeleye, Class of 2020, share her thoughts in her own words.
+Listen to sophomore undergraduate Shenisis Kirkland, Class of 2020, share her thoughts in her own words.